adv76/adv76/CSHARP.md

 # C# (.NET)

-Since your here, you probably already read that C# is my favorite language.
+Since you're here, you probably already read that C# is my favorite language.
 I've been using C# for a couple of years now.

-Here's my favorite parts:
+Here are my favorite parts:
 - Built-in async/await
 - Json Serialization: going to and from json is a breeze
-- SignalR: Websockets plus some other goodies, and it only takes like 20 lines of .NET code to get it running.
+- SignalR: Websockets plus some other goodies, and it only takes around 20 lines of .NET code to get it running.
 - Entity Framework: Postgres is my favorite DB, what's yours?
 - ASP.NET Core: Yep, I realize, this one's a bit broad, but when you combine all the other great parts of .NET into a web framework, what's not to like about it?
 - Reflection: Why access a field directly when you can manipulate it through its type?
 And how about those *magical* attributes?
 (No need to fret, it's just reflection).